Share your love

 This tutorial intends to teach you to Install PHP 7.4 on Centos 7.
-The latest version of PHP is PHP 8.2.
-But for reasons, if you plan to install PHP 7.4 on your Centos 7, you can follow this guide.
+At the current time, the latest version of PHP is PHP 8.2.
+But for some reason, if you plan to install PHP 7.4 on your Centos 7, you can follow this guide on the Orcacore website.

 Important Note: It is recommended to always use the latest version, you can check this guide on Install PHP 8.2 on Centos 7.